-The Prison Service will continue to work with the Department of Community Rehabilitation and other delivery partners across the criminal justice system to embed a seamless Offender Management process; develop effective interventions that support the Reducing Reoffending Action Plan.
-This plan will be based on the 7 pathways, Accommodation, Attitude and Behaviors, Employment, Substance Misuse, Health, Finance, Debt and Family Ties.
+One specific justification for the transitional living programmes on the island is in support of the Prison Service as it continues to work with the Department of Community Rehabilitation and other delivery partners across the criminal justice system to embed a seamless Offender Management process and develop effective interventions that support the Reducing Re-offending Action Plan.
+This plan will be based on the 7 pathways-Accommodation, Attitude and Behaviours, Employment, Substance Misuse, Health, Finance/Debt and Family Ties.